c6shi/calorie-analysis/README.md

 2. Using the merged dataset, we found the average rating per recipe and added this to the recipes dataset.
 We then proceed to use the recipes dataset with the average rating column.
 3. We added all of the individual nutritional values as their own column using the values from the `nutrition` column.
 4. We identified most of the numerical data type columns from the recipes dataset that were relevant to our analysis.
 These are: `name`, `id`, `minutes`, `n_steps`, `n_ingredients`, `average_rating`, `calories`, `total_fat_%`, `sugars_%`, `sodium_%`, `protein_%`, `saturated_fat_%`, and `total_carbohydrate_%`.
 We then proceed to use a dataframe consisting of these columns.
 5. Since the `average_rating` column was a quantitative continuous variable, we decided to bin the values into 0.5-width intervals of ratings and treat it as a categorical variable in the `avg_rating_bins` column.
+One limitation of binning average rating is that we lose data granularity so the following analysis may not produce the most accurate results.

 #### Clean Dataset: